PhD in Medical Science: Degree Program Information

 - Research ethics

-The U.S. Bureau of Labor Statistics (BLS) anticipated that the number jobs for medical scientists will grow about 36% between 2010 and 2020, which is much faster than the national average for all jobs.
+The U.S. Bureau of Labor Statistics (BLS) anticipated that the number jobs for medical scientists will grow about 8% between 2014 and 2024, which is faster than the national average for all jobs.
 The BLS anticipated that individuals with both a Ph.D. and M.D. would have the best employment opportunities.
-In 2012, the median annual salary for medical scientists was $76,980 (www.bls.gov).
+In May 2015, the median annual salary for medical scientists was $82,240 (www.bls.gov).

 Those who have graduated with a Ph.D. in Medical Science and want to focus on research may wish to pursue a M.D. program.
 A medical degree provides more direct access to patients, which can help facilitate research.
 Individuals who wish to play a more managerial role may take business courses or pursue a business degree.